Hu Jia (activist): Activism

+Hu participated in the 1989 Tiananmen protests when he was 15 years old.
+On the night of June 3, Hu's father, who had seen internal documents, blocked Hu from leaving the house.

 Hu became interested in environmental issues while in university and participated in several environmental organizations including the Friends of Nature, led by Liang Congjie, and the 1997 Green Camp university student environmental camp led by Tang Xiyang.
 In 1998 Hu Jia was involved in rescuing some wild elk that were threatened by severe flooding that year.
-Hu was subsequently involved in efforts to protect the Tibetan Antelope that were being slaughtered for their fur.
+Hu was subsequently involved in efforts to protect the Tibetan antelopes that were being slaughtered for their fur.

-In July 2000, the writer Wang Lixiong introduced Hu to AIDS activist Wan Yanhai.
-Afterwards Hu Jia became involved in AIDS prevention work and took an active part in the AIZIBING Institute of Health Education AIDS, which Wan Yanhai had founded.
-As one of the founders Loving Source a non-governmental organization and advocacy group for individuals with AIDS, Hu Jia has been involved in helping people suffering from AIDS and AIDS orphans in Henan province.
-He has criticized the government over its treatment of people with AIDS.
-According to Amnesty International, Hu has since resigned from Loving Source to prevent the authorities from harassing the group.